darasus/ai-blog/content/5-easy-tips-for-making-better-soup.md

   on the stovetop for 10-15 minutes.
 Add your aromatics at the beginning of the pot from the very beginning.
 Slurp while you’re making it, it’s essential to creating delicious soup.
+intro: >-
+  Making a pot of soup is one of the easiest home-cooked meals to make.
+You put some ingredients in a pot, bring it to a boil, and whirl it around for a while.
+There’s not much more to it than that.

+  Making great soup, however, is another story.
+The best soups have layers of flavor that explode in your mouth.
+They aren’t thin and watery, nor are they so packed with dense ingredients that you can barely get your spoon into the bowl without fishing out half a carrot first.

+  If you’ve only ever made soup as an afterthought—something to keep in the pantry when you don’t feel like eating leftovers—it might be time to give it another look.
+Making great soup isn’t difficult once you know how.
+Here are 5 easy tips for making better soup:
 ---

 ## Use quality ingredients